 - You will enrol as a student of the Rila Institute of Health Sciences and will be registered with the University.

 - Should you not complete the full programme, then you will be provided with a transcript recording the individual elements of the programme successfully completed.

 Rila Institute of Health Sciences has developed a Postgraduate Diploma in Musculoskeletal Medicine to be offered to students from UK and overseas.

-- The programme has been designed specifically for primary care physicians wishing to gain experience in the management of clinical and service aspects of Musculoskeletal Medicine.
+- The programme has been designed specifically for physicians either already employed or wishing to work in Musculoskeletal Medicine.

-- The course runs over approximately 6 months for the Postgraduate Certificate and approximately 10 to 11 months for the Postgraduate Diploma.
+- The course runs over approximately a year for the Postgraduate Certificate and approximately 10 to 11 months for the Postgraduate Diploma.
 For exact course dates and locations please check website.

 - The reading topics i.e. resource learning material, which are specifically commissioned by Rila Institute of Health Sciences, cover the essential elements in developing core knowledge and skills in Musculoskeletal Medicine.